shibaobun/memEx/contributing.md

 - `SMTP_SSL`: Set to `true` to enable SSL for emails.
 Defaults to `false`.
 - `EMAIL_FROM`: Sets the sender email in sent emails.
 Defaults to `no-reply@HOST` where `HOST` was previously defined.
 - `EMAIL_NAME`: Sets the sender name in sent emails.
-Defaults to "Memex".
+Defaults to "memEx".